top of page

 SURVIVORSHIP

-The American biologist and environmentalist Paul Ehrlich just died, aged 93.
-And, as expected, social and traditional medias are all a twitter with condemnations and demonizations, most of which read to me as some kind of weird revisionist history.
-As we love to do, folks today are looking back with hindsight and proclaiming the future was simple, obvious, and, as a result, fully predictable.
+Dr Paul Ehrlich, the American biologist (an entomologist specializing in butterflies) and Stanford professor, just died at age 93.
+As expected, through social and traditional medias folks are all a twitter with condemnations and demonizations, most of which read to me as some kind of weird revisionist history.
+As we love doing, people look back with hindsight and proclaim the future was simple and obvious and, as a result, perfectly predictable.
+And to get there they pretend all the revolutionary innovation and world-altering coordination was inevitable.
+Or, because I can't get answers from them and so must be left to assume, I don't see how they can make the claims they do without demanding all of the above.

 The Population Bomb, original title